 Sustainable Finance Disclosure Regulation (SFDR)

-Each specific investment project is discussed in detail and individually evaluated in a management board meeting.
-The decision on investments and projects is thus made by the management.
-The sustainability risk profile of the LHI Group is therefore significantly influenced by the management.
-The management receives professional support on the topic of sustainability risks from the risk management department.
-This ensures compliance with the requirements associated with the management of sustainability risks.
+Each specific investment project is discussed in detail, individually evaluated and decided upon in a management meeting.
+The sustainability risk profile of both KVG and CapMan is therefore significantly influenced by the management.
+The management receives professional support from the risk management on the topic of sustainability risks.
+This ensures compliance with the requirements related to sustainability risks.

-- This also guides our remuneration policy.
-The variable remuneration of the management depends to some extent on the long-term success of the LHI Group.
-The acceptance of sustainability risks plays a significant role in this.
-The management receives performance-related remuneration in partial amounts.
+The variable remuneration of the LHI Group's management depends in part on long-term success.
+KVG and CapMan play a significant role in this.
+Therefore, the avoidance of sustainability risks is a decisive factor for the assessment of variable remuneration at management level.
+The management receives its performance-related remuneration in instalments.
 Retained portions remain in the company for several years.
 These are only paid out if positive results are consistently achieved during the retention period.